(A) Monitoring and detection:

-(3) A licensee subject to this chapter shall also have a means to detect unauthorized removal of the radioactive material from the security zone.
+(3) A licensee subject to rules 3701:1-37-14 to 3701:1-37-22 of the Administrative Code shall also have a means to detect unauthorized removal of the radioactive material from the security zone.
 This detection capability must provide:

 (a) For category one quantities of radioactive material, immediate detection of any attempted unauthorized removal of the radioactive material from the security zone.
 Such immediate detection capability must be provided by:

 (i) Electronic sensors linked to an alarm;

 (b) For category two quantities of radioactive material, weekly verification through physical checks, tamper indicating devices, use, or other means to ensure that the radioactive material is present.

 (B) Assessment: licensees shall immediately assess each actual or attempted unauthorized entry into the security zone to determine whether the unauthorized access was an actual or attempted theft, sabotage, or diversion.

 (C) Personnel communications and data transmission: for personnel and automated or electronic systems supporting the licensee's monitoring, detection, and assessment systems, licensees shall:

 (1) Maintain continuous capability for personnel communication and electronic data transmission and processing among site security systems; and